 At the World Economic Forum Annual Meeting in January 2019, Deloitte Global became a signatory to the Valuable 500, signaling our global commitment and leadership focus when it comes to disability inclusion.

-Deloitte’s global focus on fostering inclusive workplaces for colleagues with disabilities has been recognized by third-party organizations around the world, including Deloitte US achieving a perfect score in the Disability Equality Index’s best places to work ranking for the last five years.
-Deloitte UK is part of the UK Government’s Disability Confident employer scheme, focused on best practices around the recruitment, retention and development of people with disabilities.
+Deloitte’s global focus on fostering inclusive workplaces for colleagues with disabilities has been recognised by third-party organisations around the world, including, in 2021, where Deloitte US achieved a perfect score in the 2021 Disability Equality Index’s best places to work ranking.
+Deloitte UK is part of the UK Government’s Disability Confident employer scheme, focussed on best practices around the recruitment, retention and development of people with disabilities.

 "...a lot of the time, I think I must be invisible.
 And when people do see me, all they see is the chair."
 Take a moment to see Thiago.

 In addition to the global strategy, Deloitte firms have launched a number of awareness-building, coaching and education programs to help enable people at Deloitte with disabilities to reach their full career potential, as well as to support skills development and career progression in society at large.